 For Referring Clinicians

-To refer a patient to the Osher Center for Integrative Medicine at Vanderbilt:
+To refer a patient to the Osher Center for Integrative Health at Vanderbilt:

 - Download the referral form.

 - Fax the completed form to (615) 936-6144.

 Vanderbilt clinicians also may refer patients through the electronic medical record system.